I love cooking but I can’t say i’m good with a wok. More of a cake girl myself.

 And the funny thing is, this evening I cooked myself Chinese tomato and eggs with rice.
 Maybe I am going to be a wok star after all!

-Thanks to School of Wok for letting me come down and play chef.
+Thanks to the School of Wok for letting me come down and play chef.
 All words, views and pictures are my own and I hope to replicate the delicious food I made in the near future.
 Don’t expect me to hold a dinner party though!